HerbertKoelman/cpp-logger/README.md

   - `logger::stderr_sink`: send/write messages to the standard error stream (`stderr`)
 - `logger::syslog_sink`: send messages to the `syslog` facility, which is in charge of doing whatever must be done with the messages sent by your application.

-The library provides a set of factory methods/functions that are in charge of creating and setting up `logger::logger` instances.
+Factory methods/functions are in charge of creating and setting up `logger::logger` instances:
-The above code can be replaced by this:
 ```cpp
 logger::logger_ptr logger = logger::get<logger::stdout_sink>("consumer-thread");

 logger->info("consumer ready to handle incomming messages (status: %s)", "initialized");
 ```

-The factory is in charge of setting things up and regsiter new instances.
-If an instance with the same name has already been created, then the factory returns a shared pointer to that instance.

-The logger factory functions:
+The logger factory functions are:
 - `template logger::get<>(name, args...)`
 - `logger::get(name)`